-"Still thy hand, Conall," said Duanach achaidh Draodh," little is his little shambling head worth to thee.\] You are long enough at that game, throw away your swords and try another way.
-They three away their swords, and they put the soft white fists in each other's breasts; but they were not struggling long till Conall gave the panting of his heart to the young King of Lochlann on the hard stones of the causeway.
+Draodh," little is his little shambling head worth to thee.]
+You are long enough at that game, throw away MacNeill your swords and try another way.
+They threw away their swords, and they put the soft white fists in each other's breasts; but they were not struggling long till Conall gave the panting of his heart to the young King of Lochlann on the hard stones of the causeway.†